Cybersecurity Degrees and Alternatives: Your 2025 Guide

 Alternatives to a cybersecurity degree

-If earning a school diploma is not for you, a degree isn’t the only career path in cybersecurity.
-Here are some other options for developing the skills needed to get a security job:
+If earning a cybersecurity or computer security degree is not for you, a degree isn’t the only career path in cybersecurity.
+Consider these options for developing the skills needed to get a security job:

 • Certification: Earning a cybersecurity certification can show recruiters and hiring managers that you have the skills needed for a job in cybersecurity.
-In fact, 59 percent of job listings request at least one certification [1].
 Preparing for a certification exam gives you a framework for what you need to learn to succeed on the job, and many top organizations offer certifications for entry-level, mid-career, and advanced practitioners.

 • Job experience: Another option is to start off in an entry-level IT position, like an IT support specialist, where a degree isn’t always required.
 As you gain experience in the real world, you may be able to move into a more specialized cybersecurity role.